mlhartme/stool/main/documentation.md

 #### DESCRIPTION

-Stops Tomcat of the respective stage.
+Stops the Docker container for this stage.
 If `-sleep` is specified, the stage is also marked as sleeping.

-This command signals Tomcat to shutdown all applications and waits for up to 4 minutes to complete this.
-After this timeout, Tomcat is killed (with -9).
-If Tomcat shutdown is slow, try to debug the applications running in this stage and find out how they handle the shutdown request.
-Or send `kill -3` to the Tomcat pid and check the stack trace in catalina.out.
+This command sends a "kill 15" to the root process of the container.
+If that's not successfully within 300 seconds, the process is forcibly terminated with "kill 9".
+If shutdown is slow, try to debug the applications running in this stage and find out what's slow in their kill 15 signal handling.

-Technically, Stool removes the service wrapper anchor file to signal the shutdown request to the service wrapper.
-The service wrapper first sends a normal kill signal to Tomcat.
-If that times out, it sends a kill -9 as described above.
-Using anchor files is unusual, you'd normally send a kill signal to the service wrapper.
-But that's only allowed for the user that actually startet the stage (or for root).
-By using anchor files, any user with `rwx` permissions on `$STAGE/.backstage/run` can stop a stage.

 [//]: # (include stageOptions.md)